bocchino/AppleCore/README.txt

 copying or distribution of this work or any derivative works thereof must clearly state the original author's contribution.

-Hopefully this software works as intended.
+Of course it is hoped this software works as intended.
 However, it's still under development and bugs can always occur.
 Therefore, this software is provided "as is" without any warranty, express or implied, that it conforms to its specification or otherwise does anything in particular, other than what it actually does do when you run it.

 3. SYSTEM REQUIREMENTS